p-slash/lyspeq/README.md

 + `MaximumForestLength` (double, default: 3.5e4):
     Maximum length of the forest to use in dynamic chunking.
 Accurate values enable a consistent maximum length of each chunk.
 The max forest length of each chunk will be this / `DynamicChunkNumber`.
+This helps to stabilize the large-scale modes.
++ `MaximumMeanPixelSize` (double, default: 150.0):
+    Maximum mean pixel size.
+This helps to stabilize the modes near the Nyquist by eliminating sparsely sampled chunks.
 + `TurnOffBaseline` (int):
     Turns off the fiducial signal matrix if > 0.
 Fid is on by default.
 + `SmoothLnkLnP` (int):